signalogic/SigSRF_SDK/README.md

    6) <b>Media signal processing and inference</b>.
 The second orange vertical line divides the "packet domain" and "media domain".
 DSStoreStreamData() and DSGetStreamData() decouple these domains in the case of unequal ptimes.
 The media domain contains raw audio or video data, which allows signal processing operations, such as sample rate conversion, conferencing, filtering, echo cancellation, convolutional neural network (CNN) classification, etc. to be performed.
 Also this is where image and voice analytics takes place, for instance by handing video and audio data off to another process.

-<a name="SDKDemoDownload"></a>
+<a name="SDKDownload"></a>
-# Demo and SDK Download
+# SDK Download

-There are two (2) options for SigSRF SDK and demo download (i) RAR package and install script or (ii) or Docker container.
+There are two (2) options for SigSRF SDK download (i) RAR package and install script or (ii) or Docker container.
 The SDK contains:

-   1) A limited eval / demo version of SigSRF libraries and executables, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
-For notes on demo limits, see [Demos](#user-content-demos) below.
+   1) A limited eval / reference version of SigSRF libraries and applications, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
+For notes on reference application limits, see [Run Notes](#user-content-RunNotes) below.

    2) Makefiles and C/C++ source code for &nbsp;&nbsp;&nbsp;&nbsp;<ul>